Ex-Michigan State Coach Convicted in Case Tied to Nassar

 “It’s not believable that the defendant forgot about being told ... what happened to them,” said Assistant Attorney General Bill Rolstin.
 “Kathie Klages should not be rewarded for her lies that she told you today, and she should not be rewarded for lies she told during the MSU investigation trying to get to the bottom of what happened with Larry Nassar.”

-Boyce testified that she told Klages about Nassar when she was 16 and training with the Spartan youth gymnastics team in 1997 — long before the scandal emerged in 2016.
-She said she backed off and even apologized after Klages warned her that any complaints about Nassar could cause trouble.
+Boyce testified that when she was 16 and training with the Spartan youth gymnastics team in 1997, she told Klages that Nassar had inappropriately touched her — long before the scandal emerged in 2016.
+But she said she backed off and even apologized after Klages warned her that any complaints about Nassar could cause trouble.

-Another witness, who asked that her name not be used in news coverage, was 14 when she said she reported Nassar to Klages.
-She said the coach started asking other gymnasts if Nassar had done anything to make them uncomfortable.
+Another witness, who asked that her name not be used in news coverage, was 14 when she said she reported Nassar to Klages the same day as Boyce.

-Chartierurged jurors to not “rely on the word of two teenage girls from 23 years ago” and noted that Klages sent her three children and a granddaughter to be treated by Nassar for years after she was allegedly told of his abuse.
-She also cited inconsistencies in their stories and said authorities never found anyone who was at the meeting or had heard of it, despite allegations that Klages brought in college gymnasts to talk to the accusers.
+Chartier urged the jury to not “rely on the word of two teenage girls from 23 years ago” and noted that Klages sent her three children and a granddaughter to be treated by Nassar for years after she was allegedly told of his abuse.
+She also cited inconsistencies in the witnesses' stories and said authorities never found anyone who was at the meeting or had heard of it, despite allegations that Klages brought in college gymnasts to talk to the accusers and dissuade them.

 “They have absolutely no evidence that even if these comments were made, she remembers them all these years later," Chartier said.

-Nassar worked at Michigan State and USA Gymnastics, which trains Olympians.
+Nassar, 56, worked at Michigan State and USA Gymnastics, which trains Olympians.
 He is serving what are effectively life sentences for child porn possession and sexually assaulting young women and girls.
-More than 300 victims have said he molested them during treatment for back problems and other injuries.
+More than 300 victims, including Olympic gold medalists, have said he molested them during treatment for back problems and other injuries.

 In August, Nassar's former supervisor at Michigan State, ex-College of Osteopathic Medicine Dean William Strampel, was sentenced to jail for crimes including neglecting a duty to enforce protocols on Nassar after a patient complained about sexual contact in 2014.